RIAEvangelist/node-http-server/README.md

-Node http server with https support
+Node http server with https and proxy support
 ================
 ----

 Simple to use stand alone node HTTP and HTTPS Server you can spin up in seconds.

+Support for building proxy servers has been added.
+Documentation coming in next release.
+[For now see the node-http-server proxy examples](https://github.com/RIAEvangelist/node-http-server/tree/master/example/proxy).

 ` npm install node-http-server `